 The Aaron Copland Fund for Music

 Grants ranging from $1,000 to $20,000 to USA, Canada, and International nonprofit professional performing ensembles and presenting organizations to improve public knowledge and appreciation of contemporary American music.
-The two categories that are eligible for funding are general operating support and project support, as outlined below.
+The following two categories are eligible for funding: general operating support and project support, as outlined below.